-What Aspect IsAspect is for individuals who seek greater clarity regarding their situation, their options, and the possibilities open to them in their personal or professional lives.Aspect is a dialogical process focused on helping individuals exercise greater agency and move forward in ways that are both realistic and meaningful.Through structured conversation and reflective exploration, clients clarify their priorities, define meaningful goals, and develop plans for progress.
+What Aspect IsAspect is for individuals who seek greater clarity about their situation, their options, and the possibilities open to them in their personal or professional lives.It is a dialogical process designed to help individuals develop greater agency, enabling them to move forward in ways that are both realistic and meaningful.Through structured conversation and reflective exploration, clients clarify their priorities, define meaningful goals, and develop plans for progress.

-What the process involvesWork typically begins by exploring the client’s current situation to identify areas that feel significant, uncertain, or unresolved.
-From there, the discussion turns to clarifying priorities, examining assumptions, and considering possible directions or next steps.Some conversations provide space for reflection and clearer understanding.
+What the process involvesWork typically begins by exploring the client’s current situation, identifying areas that feel significant, uncertain, or unresolved.
+From there, the discussion develops through clarification of priorities and assumptions, toward considering possible directions and next steps.Some conversations provide space for reflection and clearer understanding.
 Others lead to concrete decisions or plans.
-Both are valid outcomes.Conversations may involve:• clarifying priorities and goals
+Both are valid outcomes.Conversations may involve:

-• examining assumptions and perspectives
+• examining perspectives and assumptions

 • exploring possible directions